Unknownflow/cv-generator/README.md

+# CV generator
+This project is a CV generator created using ReactJS.
+It takes in user's education and work details and renders it as a CV template.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.